PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: Numerical Experiments

 \subsection{Qwen2.5 Pre-Training}

 Our goals here are to understand the general applicability of polar gradient methods including \Muon and \PolarSGDM as matrix optimizers for all matrix parameters in language models including the embedding and head weight matrices in place of \textsc{Adam}(W) and its potential benefits, as well as the potential improvement of \Muon with better numerical polar decomposition algorithms.
 We keep the use of \AdamW for vector and scalar parameters.
-We pre-train a modified version of Qwen2.5 \citep{qwen2025qwen} with 12 hidden layers and untied embedding on the OpenWebText-100k dataset for one epoch.
+We pre-train a modified version of Qwen2.5 \citep{qwen2025qwen_full} with 12 hidden layers and untied embedding on the OpenWebText-100k dataset for one epoch.
 We plot the training losses and gradient condition numbers of the embedding and head weight matrices.

 While it is widely agreed that \Muon converges faster when it is applied to matrix parameters in the hidden layers, \AdamW is still used for the embedding and head layers.
-However, from a gradient preconditioning perspective, these two layers are very ``fat'' due to the large vocabulary sizes and hence their gradients can be even more easily ill-conditioned than other layers, indicating the suitability of \PolarGrad for such layers.
+In \Cref{remark:optim_embed}, we provide an explanation for this choice and that \PolarGrad can still be used for such layers with proper numerical polar decomposition algorithms.
 From \Cref{fig:qwen_1}, we observe that using \PolarSGDM for these two layers is able to further accelerate convergence.
 We also observe that there are various large spikes in the gradient condition number of the embedding layer for \AdamW, which could indicate training instability using \AdamW for such ``fat'' matrices.
-Besides, the current implementation of \Muon relies on the NS iteration, which might not be numerically stable for ill-conditioned matrices, thus hindering its applicability for such ``fat'' matrices; see \Cref{subsubsec:stability} for details.
+Besides, the current implementation of \Muon relies on the NS iteration, which might not be numerically stable for ill-conditioned matrices, thus hindering its applicability for such matrices; see \Cref{remark:NS_QDWH,subsubsec:stability} for details.